pnegus/circuitpython-keyboard-latency-tester/README.md

 ## Overview

-`code.py` programs your esp32 to-- on the press of the debug button-- send an 'f' keypress followed by setting the 'g' switch contact high.
-It does this 20 times.
+`code.py` programs your esp32 to send the f key over USB followed by a high digital signal on D11.
+I used a 2N2222 NPN transistor with a 1kohm pull down resistor and a 1kohm resistor connected to the gate.
+The source/sink are hooked up to the switch pins on the keyboard.
+Press the debug button to start the routine, it'll run 20 iterations.

 ## Usage